madcurious/iOSToolkit/README.md

 ![Mold](mold-banner.png)

-Mold is a Swift framework for iOS boilerplate code.
+Mold is a Swift framework of boilerplate code for iOS apps.
+Requirements are:

-## Requirements

 * Minimum target of iOS 8
 * Xcode 7